katzenyo/aws-sa-notes/AWS Solutions Architect Training/AWS Fundamentals/DNS Record Types.md

 ## MX (Mail Exchange) Records

 - Two main parts
-	- Priority: e.g. 10,20,30,etc, lower values denote higher priority
+	- Priority: e.g. 10,20,30,etc, lower values = higher priority
 	- Value: mail, mail.other.server., denote where the MX record is pointing

 ## TXT Records

-- Commonly used to prove domain ownership
+- **Commonly used to prove domain ownership**
 - Can be used to fight spam

 ## TTL (Time to Live)